mariuswilms/tears/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/mariuswilms/tears.svg)](https://pkg.go.dev/github.com/mariuswilms/tears)

 tears provides a way to register cleanup functions, which are than called when the program exits.
-With tears you can implecitly express dependencies between cleanup tasks, so that they are run in the correct order.
+The package has no dependencies outisde of the standard library.

 ## Usage